Perspective | Let history, not partisans, prosecute Trump

 That archival justification for such a commission is worth pondering.
 In the aftermath of the Trump administration, whenever it ends, the need for a full and accurate historical record will be especially great.
 There is every reason to fear that the administration will destroy the evidence of its malfeasance and incompetence, especially its abuses of human rights, its violations of the Constitution and its handling of the coronavirus pandemic.
 Trump routinely tears up notes, papers and other documents — aides call this his “filing system” — in violation of the Presidential Records Act (historians’ actions against the administration on this score have so far been unsuccessful).
 He has also ignored warnings from the National Archives and Records Administration as early as 2017.
 This year, the Department of Homeland Security requested the destruction of “records developed to track and monitor complaints that are or will be investigated by DHS Civil Rights and Civil Liberties regarding alleged violations of civil rights and civil liberties.”
 The American Historical Association has protested the destruction of these and other records, joining two lawsuits against the administration.
 Stopping the destruction of records is where the real fight lies.
 The rest is noise.

 If Joe Biden is inaugurated in January, the Justice Department might decide to pursue charges against Trump officials.
 So might state attorneys general.
-New administrations in failed or failing democracies, places like Argentina and the Philippines, routinely bring criminal charges against opponents, but the United States does not do that, going back to the rejection of the Alien and Sedition Acts.
-Biden has said he does not favor and will not seek prosecutions.
+Biden has said such prosecutions would be a “very unusual thing and probably not very ... good for democracy.”
+New administrations in failed or failing democracies, places like Argentina and the Philippines, routinely bring criminal charges against opponents, but this has not been the practice in the United States, going back to the rejection of the Alien and Sedition Acts.
+Biden, emphasizing the independence of the Justice Department, has stated that he would neither question its judgment nor interfere with its actions should it decide to pursue charges.
 In his recent House Divided speech at Gettysburg, Biden — no Lincoln — said, “We are facing too many crises, we have too much work to do, we have too bright a future to have it shipwrecked on the shoals of anger and hate and division.”
 In the trade-off between prosecution and stability, Biden chooses stability.
 Much of the left does not.

 Chris Hayes isn’t the only commentator calling for a truth tribunal.
 “The result should be that we as a country can say, ‘Here’s the truth,’ ” David M. Perry, a scholar of medieval history, told Salon. “ ‘Here’s the evidence that we know.
 Even though the argument about what it means and what should happen will be bitter, and the divisions in America will not be eased, at least there will be a shared narrative and facts.’ ” This is a fantasy.
 “To return to something that resembles a functioning and participatory democracy, the country needs a period of internal reflection and public cleansing,” the American historian Kevin Baker wrote in the New Republic two years ago.
 “Americans must, at some point, decide on which truths we still find self-evident.
 If anyone has a better suggestion than truth and reconciliation, have at it.”
 That better suggestion is the ordinary working of justice, the strengthening of democratic institutions and the writing of history, over time, through the study of carefully preserved records.